Asuna: W-W-What do you mean? Don't you wanna be married to me? I wanna be married to you! DON'T YOU LOVE ME?!?!?

 This trope is what happens when characters get married young, however it doesn't turn out as they had hoped.
-Maybe two teens feel they're meant for each other and marry as soon as legally possible.
+Maybe two High-School Sweethearts feel they're meant for each other and marry as soon as legally possible.
 A few years after marriage, however, they realize that wasn't such a good idea.
 They thought they were the perfect couple, but it was just young love and they ultimately grew apart.
 Or maybe, they feel constrained by their marriage and want to go out and live their lives.
 It's even more troublesome when a child is involved.
 Maybe they aren't ready for kids or didn't even want kids.

 - In Runaways, Karolina became betrothed to the Skrull Prince Xavin when they were both about seventeen.
 Neither of them had any dating experience, their species were at war with each other, and genderfluid Xavin soon started to believe that they had an Incompatible Orientation with Karolina, who is a lesbian.
 The relationship nearly fell apart a few times before Xavin made a Heroic Sacrifice to save Karolina from the Light Brigade.

-- In the Pokemon fic Mended, Ash's biological father is Professor Oak.
+- In the Pokémon fic Mended, Ash's biological father is Professor Oak.
 The man he thought was his father ran off before he was even conceived.
 Will and Delia married young and after only dating for six weeks, but Will was only dating Delia as a rebound.
 When his ex asked to get back together, Will ran off and he hasn't been heard from since.

 - The art book to Treasure Planet explains that this is why Jim's dad ran off.
 He married the then-seventeen-year-old Sarah when he was nineteen.
 Sarah ended up pregnant not soon afterwards, but he ended up feeling confined in his marriage as he wasn't ready for a wife and children yet.
 Despite Jim trying to please his dad, he was very distant towards Jim.
 One day when Jim was eight he ran off for good.
-Jim hoped for years that he'd come back home however he ultimately realized that his dad was gone for good.
+Jim hoped for years that he'd come back home, however, he ultimately realized that his dad was gone for good.
 This led to Jim becoming a bitter and angry teenager, especially at himself for not being good enough for his dad.

 - In The Crowd, John falls head-over-heels for Mary within minutes of meeting her.
 Mary is less interested.
 Eventually, they do fall in love and do get married, however, their relationship is haunted by frequent bickering and unhappiness.

 - Ash's Disappeared Dad hasn't been discussed much in the Pokémon anime, however, the novels Pocket Monsters: The Animation went into detail on his and Delia's relationship.
-The books were written by the lead director of the Kanto arc, Takeshi Shudō, however, are only semi-canon as they contradict the anime multiple times.
+The books were written by the lead director of the Kanto arc Takeshi Shudō, however, are only semi-canon as they contradict the anime multiple times.
 According to the book, Delia married Ash's dad in her teens and ended up giving birth to Ash at nineteen.
 Ash's dad, however, ran off one day on a Pokemon journey and never came back, likely failing (like many trainers) but still refusing to return home.
 Delia has since fallen out of love with him but has never formally divorced him.

-- The Tenant of Wildfell Hall: Helen Lawrence marries Bad Boy Arthur Huntington believing she can redeem him though The Power of Love.
+- The Tenant of Wildfell Hall: Helen Lawrence marries Bad Boy Arthur Huntington believing she can redeem him through The Power of Love.
 She quickly learns that she cannot and suffers through a miserable marriage for several years.
 She finally runs away when he threatens to corrupt their young son.